-This course will be taught in person 11:10 a.m. - 12: 30 p.m.
-Tuesdays and Thursdays (except where noted on the syllabus) in room 360 of the Journalism Building, assuming the pandemic does not force us to move classes online.
+This course will be taught in person every Tuesday and Thursday (except where noted on the syllabus), assuming the pandemic does not force us to move classes online.
 With very rare exception, slides from the course will not be shared with you.